When you walk in to virtually any bank these days, you should be able to find a sticker or sign that says, “FDIC“, along with the statement:

 The FDIC is an acronym for the Federal Deposit Insurance Corporation.
 It is an independent government agency, created in 1933, that insures bank deposits in the United States.
 Institutional bank members must carry that FDIC logo/statement within each branch.

-The FDIC insures approximately $9 trillion of deposits in U.S. banks and thrifts that are member organizations (but not investments – more an that later).
+The FDIC insures over $10 trillion of deposits in U.S. banks and thrifts that are member organizations (but not investments – more an that later).

-Aside from insuring deposits, the FDIC directly examines and supervises more than 4,500 banks and savings institutions for operational safety.
+Aside from insuring deposits, the FDIC directly examines and supervises more than 5,670 bank and savings institutions for operational safety.
 In order to maintain insurance coverage, banks must adhere to specific fiscal guidelines that the FDIC sets.

 Banks can be chartered by the states or by the federal government.
 Banks chartered by states also have the choice of whether to join the Federal Reserve System.
 The FDIC is the primary federal regulator of banks that are chartered by the states that do not join the Federal Reserve System.
 In addition, the FDIC is the back-up supervisor for the remaining insured banks and thrift institutions.